-I climbed out of the trunk, complaining that somebody had hit me way too hard.
+I climbed out of the trunk, complaining that somebody had hit me way too hard and that I was forced to ride in the trunk the entire trip.
 Me and my gang of buddies, The Cruisers, shared a good laugh, talking about the response from the witnesses.
 We commended ourselves on yet another prank with flawless execution, not knowing that the car behind Pete’s took down his license plate number and notified the East Chicago Police.

 Time Jump: Now

-The ECPD tracked the car description and plates to Pete, then went to his house and, after his confession that it was all a practical joke, left for my house to question me for confirmation.
+The ECPD tracked the car description and plates to Pete, then went to his house.
+After taking his confession that it was all a practical joke, they promptly left for MY house to question me for confirmation.

-Pete called and asked if the police had arrived yet and after hearing why, I darted out of the house as the blue and red lights first appeared in the view our large living room window.
+Pete quickly called to warn me, asking if the police had arrived yet.
+After hearing why they were coming, I darted out of the house as the blue and red lights first appeared in the view our large living room window.

 My father turned to call my name as the police officers stood on our front porch.
 His summons fell on deaf ears because all that was left of my presence was a wide-open back door and a wall-mounted phone, dangling to the floor in the kitchen.

 I didn’t return home until much later, thinking my father would be gone, working 11p – 7a, allowing for me to avoid a butt-whoopin’.